GENERAL MUNICIPAL ELECTION

 The nomination period for the November 6, 2018 General Municipal Election opened on Monday, July 16, 2018, and ran through Friday, August 10, 2018.
 The following candidates, as they will be listed on the ballot, are running for two seats:

 - Lance Simmens

 The requires reports from committees, candidates and elected officials at various times of the year.
 Campaign Disclosure Filings are completed semi-annually, and during an election year (even years for the City of Malibu) two additional pre-election statements are required.

 To better understand committee and candidate responsibilities before, during, and after the election, please consult the Fair Political Practices Commission Candidate Toolkit.

 An initiative measure, the sufficiency of which was certified on July 9, 2018, will be on the November 6, 2018 General Municipal Election ballot:

 Shall the ordinance be adopted to (1) allow and regulate cannabis (marijuana) businesses; (2) permit existing medical marijuana dispensaries to sell and deliver recreational (adult use) cannabis; and (3) impose a new general tax of 2.5% of gross receipts from sales of non-medical cannabis, the revenues from which may be used for general city purposes, until repealed by voters, which tax is estimated to raise approximately $75,000-150,000 annually?

-Measure letter and sample ballot will be added as the information becomes available.
+The sample ballot will be posted here once it becomes available.